DBUPDGEN

 Final Epilogue

 If you add a Perl sub by the name of final_epilogue, the update script will call this procedure.
-This can be useful when you have an update script that encompasses several subsystems, and you need to perform some cleanup at the end of the script and which can not be put into the epilogue of a certain subsystem.
+This can be useful when you have an update script that encompasses several subsystems, and you need to perform some clean-up at the end of the script and which can not be put into the epilogue of a certain subsystem.
 See below under Dropping a Data Type, for cases where you may need this.

 Datatype Changes

-If a datatype changes between from-version and to-version this is what the upgrade script needs to do:
+If a scalar datatype changes between from-version and to-version this is what the upgrade script needs to do:

 DBUPDGEN does not generate this for you!
 Type changes simply occur too rarely (at least in my world) to be worth the effort.
-Besides, if a .TYP file has changed it could be that only the rule or the default for the type has changed, in which case loading the .TYP file is all that needs to be done.
+Besides, if a .typ file has changed it could be that only the rule or the default for the type has changed, in which case loading the .typ file is all that needs to be done.
 No need to reload tables etc.

-Thus, if you have changed a datatype, you need take care of the above yourself.
-The best approach for the tables is probably to make a dummy check-in, and then let DBUPDGEN pick up the tables.
-As for the stored procedures, functions and views, you could do the same, or add them manually to the update script.
+The best approach for the affected tables is probably to make a dummy check-in or just check them out and use the ‑checkedout switch, and then let DBUPDGEN pick up the tables.
+As for stored procedures, functions and views, you could do the same or add them manually to the update script.
+Remove any ;; so that the files stay in the script if it is regenerated.

 {

-my($sql, $tbl, $stat);
+my($sql, $tbl, $old_tbl);

-$stat = 1;
+my $stat = 1;

-$tbl = 'accountvalues';
+$tbl = 'delayedacqcalculations';

 #----------- Data shuffling starts here -------------

-abasql(<<SQLEND); <-- 3 ---
+abasql(<<SQLEND); <-- 4 ---

-ALTER TABLE accountvalues ADD settleday_owncapital float NULL
+ALTER TABLE $tbl ADD settleday_owncapital float NULL

 SQLEND